jon-jacky/Piety/editors/README.md

 In *pmacs* you can edit several files in different buffers just as you would in Emacs.
-You can have up to two windows on the display in a vertical stack, showing different locations in the same buffer, or different buffers.
+You can have multiple windows on the display in a vertical stack, showing different locations in the same buffer, or different buffers.
+At this time you can only have two windows, because more are not useful in the small terminal we have available.

 To see what Emacs keycodes are effective in *pmacs*, see the *keymap* dictionaries in the *dmacs*, *editline*, and *pmacs* modules.